Go on to Part Five

 Feb.
 4 Denver, Colorado Ebbets Field

 It has been confirmed that a Colorado stand-up comic named Benny Boulder opened the evening.
 He was a very off-the-wall comedian who wore a blue striped bathrobe during his act.
 Gary Green watched his act and very much enjoyed it, being upset he had to miss the end to go backstage to prepare for Giant’s set.
 Like happened at the Ebbets Field show the night before, the band played one general admission set.
 Also like the previous night, this show was most likely not professionally recorded or broadcast, as so many other shows were from this club.
+However, an amateur recording of this evening’s set, taped by an audience member, is rumored to exist.
 John recently shared a story of an unfortunate medical situation he endured while at one of these Ebbets Field shows.
 After playing the vibraphone during On Reflection, he was running back to his drum kit and while ducking under some microphone stands, he felt a muscle pop out in his abdomen.
 This could have been serious, especially for a drummer, but he was fortunately able to pop the muscle back into place manually and continue the show.
 It is unknown whether this occurred on Feb.
 3 or Feb.
 4.

 Feb.
 6 San Diego, California Golden Hall